 In most cases people find their insurance products guided by their personal requirements.
 After selecting an appropriate plan, it then seems as though the rest is out of your hands as the insurance company will tell you how much it will cost, at which point you can either take it or leave it.
 Suffice to say, there is no magic to insurance, only math.
 Accordingly, it would be useful to at least understand where the cost of insurance premiums come from, and what sort of factors the insurance companies take into consideration to calculate this cost.

-How Is Insurance Cost Calculated?
+How Is Life Insurance Cost Calculated in Japan?

-Without a doubt the single most influential factor in determining the cost of your insurance is the age at which you take out a policy.
+Without a doubt the single most influential factor in determining the cost of your life insurance in Japan is the age at which you take out a policy.
 Since statistical methodologies were discovered centuries ago in western Europe, insurance companies and governments alike have been able to estimate with increasing accuracy the percentage chance of a random person dying in any given year based on their age.
 These probabilities broken down by age are known as actuarial tables.
 Of course, it is impossible to predict the fate of a single individual, but if you were to zoom out and look at the average fate of even just one thousand people, with the right statistics you could make very accurate predictions about how many make it to next year’s Christmas.
 Outside of academia, the best statisticians in the world often work for insurance companies.
 Zoom the previous example out even further to one hundred thousand, or even one million individuals, and the statisticians can predict with almost no significant quantifiable error the average mortality rate.
 From this the results are simple: the older you are, the more likely you are to die.
 This is the reason why it is always cheaper to buy insurance when you are younger whereby can lock in a low long-term rate.

 Similar in gravity to your age is your gender.
 The differences vary slightly depending on ethnicity, but women on average live about 8 years longer than men.
 This is not an insignificant number, and the insurance actuaries know this.
 The reasons for men living shorter lives can also vary.
 For instance, men tend to contract critical illnesses like heart disease with greater frequency and at younger ages.
 They also tend to work more dangerous and physically demanding jobs, with men accounting for 93% of all workplace deaths.
 Also, if you happen to find yourself in a burning building, sinking ship, or hostage situation, women and children tend to get saved first.
 This may seem extreme, but a good rule of thumb is: if something can be calculated, an insurance actuary has probably at some point calculated it.
-For these reasons, women can buy insurance at significant discounts.
+For these reasons, women can buy life insurance at significant cost discounts.

 Height and Weight